windtersharp/NSTimer/README.md

 ## This library provides a category for NSTimer.
 It can avoid  memory leak that caused by circular reference.

+## Installation
+NSTimer supports CocoaPods for installing the library in a project.

 #### Podfile

 To integrate NSTimer into your Xcode project using CocoaPods, specify it in your `Podfile`: